 There is more to being human than travelling around the world sampling its many delights, and recent reading has taken me deeper into subjects like philosophy.
 Though I am a scientist by training, the humanities continue to appeal to me, and various life events have led me to explore them more than otherwise might have been the case.
 That is now the main thrust of what you find here, along with other things that have a use in navigating life’s journey.

 The news media has been changed enormously by the growth of the Internet and none more so than by what is going on at the moment.
 As if the blurring of print and broadcast media by the web weren't enough, we now see it going mobile too.
-The recent acquisition of a BlackBerry that I am getting news on the move in a way that is different from before.
-More strikingly, we have people talking about the iPad as a game changer with other tablet PC's following on behind it.
+More strikingly, we have people talking about the iPad as a game-changer with other tablet PC's following on behind it.
 All in all, the world of news media is going to be shaken up more than it has been to date.
 The upheaval not only continues but it is growing bigger.

 What has come to pass is the increased fragmentation of the media market with blogs being part of the democratisation of content sharing.
 That can mean that poor quality can result but there are so many blogs these days that you have to be good to be noticed, not at all a bad thing.

 However, the fragmentation is noting though it is taking on a slightly different form these days.
 Geographically speaking, the U.K. market has always been thus and, apart from the generally well-liked BBC, it is tricky to track down media outlets that are truly pan-British.
 Not only is news provision very specific to nations but also to regions and localities.
 For instance, what might interest the English could seem irrelevant to Scots and vice versa.
 That kind of thing also makes news provision at the U.K. level a tricky endeavour with no one entirely succeeding.